ori-sky/polar-space/designs/ships.md

 Hull | [CLASSIFIED]DU
 After the *Corporation Wars* came to their slow, stuttering end, the *Starlight Research and Development Consortium* began work on the “Arena Combat Vessel” or ACV.
 A powerful and versatile ship with near unlimited expandability built to operate in Arena Combat scenarios.
 The Mark 9 is their latest and greatest creation with the ability to pick up and equip any compatible weapon, utility or deployable.
 So powerful is this ship, the *SCF* passed a universal decree the instant the first prototype was conceived.
 All ACVs will be restricted for use inside designated “Arena Zones”.
-Any pilot attempting to take their ACV out of an arena would trigger a built in <Doomsday> class bomb, destroying the ship.
+Any pilot attempting to take their ACV out of an arena would trigger a *Reactor Overload*, destroying the ship.

-The ACV IX is only available in “Classic Arena” mode and starts with <The Vulkan> and <PPC> weapons pre-fitted, with the rest collectable from “fitting points” distributed around the arena.
+The ACV IX is only available in “Classic Arena” mode and starts with *The Vulkan Cannon* and *Phased Pulse Cannon* weapons pre-fitted, with the rest collectable from “fitting points” distributed around the arena.
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiZXh0ZW5zaW9uczpcbiAgcHJlc2V0Oi
-BnZm1cbiIsImhpc3RvcnkiOlstNzM2MjQ5ODE0LDExOTMwMTI3
+BnZm1cbiIsImhpc3RvcnkiOls0ODQxNTkyOTQsMTE5MzAxMjc2
-NjQsLTEwMzQwMjU5MTddfQ==
+NCwtMTAzNDAyNTkxN119
 -->